Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.script displays the last 10 lines of a file
 5.script displays first 10 lines of a file
 6.script displays the third line of a file
+7.script creates and adds content to non exixting file